No secret jails found, only overcrowded ones – Albayalde

-National Capital Region Police Office (NCRPO) Chief Oscar Albayalde on Friday conducted inspections in different detention facilities in Metro Manila to look into the situation of the cells and prisoners in the region.
+National Capital Region Police Office (NCRPO) Chief Oscar Albayalde on Friday conducted surprise inspections in different detention facilities in Metro Manila to look into the situation of the cells and prisoners there.

-Albayalde first visited detention cells in Taguig then he went to the Manila Police District
+Albayalde first visited detention cells in Taguig then went to the Manila Police District.

 “So far, the jails we went to are really overcrowded, all of them in Manila are like that.
 We saw the people detained there were sitting while sleeping and when we asked them how they get something to eat, they said they ‘chip in’,” Albayalde said.